apreeda18/c-programs/README.md

-# c-programs
-all c programs done in first semester is available
+All important topics code and concept in C is available.